syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 ![](SfDataGrid_images/SfDataGrid-Xamarin_img2.png)

-### MultiGrouping
+### Multi grouping

-SfDataGrid also allows you to group the data against one or more columns using the [SfDataGrid.GroupingMode](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GroupingMode.html) property.
-When `GroupingMode` is set as `GroupingMode.Multiple`, the data is organized into a hierarchical tree structure based on identical values of that column.
-The MultiGrouping feature works similarly to the MultiSorting feature.
+SfDataGrid also allows to group the data against one or more columns using the [SfDataGrid.GroupingMode](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GroupingMode.html) property.
+When `GroupingMode` is set as `GroupingMode.Multiple` the data is organized into a hierarchical tree structure based on identical values of that column.
+Multi grouping feature works similarly as multi sorting feature.
 Here the data is first grouped according to the first column added in the `GroupColumnDescriptions` collection.
-Now when a new column is added to the `GroupColumnDescriptions`, the already grouped data will now be taken for further processing, and the newly added group will be added as a sub group of the existing group.
+When a new column is added to the `GroupColumnDescriptions`, the already grouped data will now be taken for further processing and the newly added group will be added as a sub group of the existing group.
 This results in a tree like hierarchy.
 The data can be grouped by any number of columns in the `SfDataGrid.Columns` collection.
-Please refer the below code snippet to enable multi grouping in SfDataGrid.
+Refer to the following code snippet to enable multi grouping:

 {% highlight xaml %}
 <syncfusion:SfDataGrid  x:Name="dataGrid"